ebrard/ebrard.github.io/_drafts/2017-03-27-recursive-hierarchical-sql.md

 - the relative hierarchical position to the branch: the tree (presented as left padding)
 - the manager ~~id~~ name, the manager id would be too easy too retrieve from `@employees.parent_empno`

-The way to do it with Microsoft SQL Server dialect, TSQL, is to use a [CTE](https://msdn.microsoft.com/en-us/library/ms175972.aspx) (Common Table Expression) query.
+The way to do it with Microsoft SQL Server dialect -- T-SQL -- is to use a [CTE](https://msdn.microsoft.com/en-us/library/ms175972.aspx) (Common Table Expression) query:

 {% highlight sql %}
 WITH cte (empno, employee, manager, ordering, level) AS